MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/configure-the-ios-app.md

 #### Step 4: The customer distributes the URL to their users (IT admin)

-- The customer admin shares the URL with the iOS pilot users in their tenant.
+- The customer IT admin shares the URL with the iOS pilot users in their tenant.

    The following is a sample URL: